shlomif/my-software-engineer-list/README.md

   - [Netbeans](https://netbeans.org) - A free and open-source Java IDE.
 - Python IDE's
   - [Jetbrains Pycharm](https://www.jetbrains.com/pycharm/) — The Python IDE for Professional Developers

+## Code Editors
+- [VSCode](https://code.visualstudio.com) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions.
+- [Atom](https://atom.io) - A lightweight code-editor that can become a multipurpose IDE with the use of extensions.

 ## Git Tools